-The British Gynaecological Cancer Society, Ovarian Cancer Action and Target Ovarian Cancer, in partnership with the National Cancer Registration and Analysis Service (NCRAS), are funding a joint project to map ovarian cancer care, surgery and survival across the NHS for the first time.
-The ovarian cancer audit feasibility pilot has published its first findings, showing big differences in the number of women diagnosed across England, and significant variation in where the disease is caught early.
+The British Gynaecological Cancer Society, Ovarian Cancer Action and Target Ovarian Cancer, in partnership with the National Cancer Registration and Analysis Service (NCRAS), are funding a joint project: the ovarian cancer audit feasibility pilot.
+This project will map ovarian cancer care, surgery and survival across the NHS in England for the first time.

 Postcode lottery in diagnosis

-There's also significant variation in the number of women diagnosed with early stage disease (stage I and II).
-This is when the disease is most treatable and women's chances of long term survival are greatest.
+- There's significant variation in the number of women diagnosed at an early stage (stage I and II) when the disease is most treatable and chances of long term survival are greatest.

 - At the moment, just 33 per cent of women with ovarian cancer are diagnosed at stage I and II and 50 per cent with stage III and IV.

 - Worryingly, in some places data was missing for more than one in four women with an ovarian cancer diagnosis.

 The ovarian cancer audit feasibility pilot’s most recent findings were published in November 2020 and showed significant regional access to ovarian cancer treatment (particularly surgery) across England.
 They revealed that: